 Baked Sweet Potatoes are loaded up with healthy veggies and infused with Oaxcan flavors, served over optional Mole Sauce.
 Healthy, flavorful and perfect for Sunday meal prep.
 Vegan-adaptable!
 Gluten-free. #bakedsweetpotatoes #sweetpotatoes #vegandinner #mealprep #veganrecipe

-And there you have it… vegan comfort food! 🙂 Hope you enjoy these Baked Sweet Potatoes as much as we do.
+And there you have it… vegan comfort food. 🙂 Hope you enjoy these Stuffed Sweet Potatoes as much as we do. xoxo Sylvia

 Print